SnugTop/Tor-Fingerprinting/README.md

 Load data from pcap_analysis.xlsx.

 Scale features using standardization.
-I chose to scale the features because I did not want the difference in units to mess up the training or decision making process.
+I chose to scale the features because I did not want the difference in units to mess up the training or decision-making process.

 Train a KNN classifier and save the model and scaler to disk.